Moscow Domodedovo Airport: History

 Domodedovo is Russia's first airport to have parallel runways operating simultaneously.
-Since the air traffic control tower was redeveloped in 2003, Domodedovo can control over 70 takeoffs and landings per hour.
-By late in the 1st decade of the 21st century, the airport had five business lounges set up by individual airlines.
+Since the air traffic control tower was redeveloped in 2003, Domodedovo can control over seventy takeoffs and landings per hour.
+By late in the first decade of the 21st century, the airport had five business lounges set up by individual airlines.

 In 2003, the airport began an expansion program designed to obtain approval for wide-body aircraft operations.
 The runway, taxiways, and parking areas were enlarged and strengthened.
-In March 2009, it was announced that the approval had been granted, making Domodedovo Airport the first in Russia approved for new large aircraft (NLA) operations such as the Airbus A380.
+In March 2009, it was announced that the approval had been granted, making Domodedovo Airport the first airport in Russia approved for new large aircraft (NLA) operations such as the Airbus A380.
 The approval signifies that its operations areas comply with size and strength requirements of ICAO Category F standards.
 The airport has ILS category III A status.

 Domodedovo Airport has been the focus of two terrorist-related incidents.
 In 2004, Muslim suicide bombers managed to pass airport security, board two passenger planes, and carry out the bombings after departure from Domodedovo.
 Despite the heightened security measures taken after this incident, another suicide bomber attack occurred on 24 January 2011, when an Islamist militant entered the terminal building and detonated a bomb in the arrival hall.
 As a result, mandatory screening and pat-down practices have been introduced at the airport terminal entrances.

-The identity of East Line's owners controlling the operations at Domodedovo Airport was vague with traces leading to offshore companies.
-However, in May 2011, Dmitry Kamenschik was disclosed to be the main beneficiary of East Line's assets.
-At that time, Domodedovo Airport contemplated IPO, however these plans were scrapped.
+In 2011 during the run-up for the IPO the holding company published information about the final beneficiary at the London Stock Exchange website and specified Kamenshchik as its sole owner.
+Domodedovo Airport is the only private airport in Russia: the airport operator is DME Limited Group.

+On the 11th March 2025 the airport was hit by a Ukrainian drone strike.